hivenetes/k8s-bootstrapper/infrastructure/terraform/README.md

     # <cluster-id> can be found in the output of the terraform module
     doctl kubernetes cluster kubeconfig save <cluster-id>
     ```

-## Authenticate with DigitalOcean Container Registry

-Follow this [one-click guide](https://docs.digitalocean.com/products/container-registry/how-to/use-registry-docker-kubernetes/#kubernetes-integration) to integrate the registry with the Kubernetes cluster.

 [**Next steps »**](../../bootstrap/README.md)